Christhulu/PyRub/README.txt

 # PyRub
 A Rubik's Cube Program built in Python 3.
+(Work in Progress)

 # How to run this game
 Using the terminal of your choosing, run ```python pyrub```